Where to Get Free Financial Advice for Your Business

 Although you’ll find a good mix of questions here, chances are good you’ll see finance-related questions (like the one above) pop up in the news stream.
 That’s because all of us working in creative fields (like WordPress design) are thinking about the same thing:

 How do we make more money and do it wisely?

-Whether you work with WordPress or want to focus on another niche, there’s definitely a Facebook group filled with like-minded business owners with financial questions and advice to help you out.
+Whether you work with WordPress or want to focus on another niche, there’s definitely a Facebook group filled with like-minded agency owners with financial questions and advice to help you out.